mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ## Industry projects

 I have worked for two years as a data scientist in a software consultancy start-up in the financial sector.
-I have conducted time series analysis on financial data extensively where I was the lead developer of an ATM cash management forecast engine that managed approximately 8000 ATMs daily.
+I have conducted **time series analysis** on financial data extensively, where I was the lead developer of an **ATM cash management forecast engine that managed approximately 8000 ATMs daily**.

-I have lead a team of 5 data scientists onto a successful branch cash management proof of concept for a major Turkish bank with more than 800 branches, leading to savings of more than 30%.
-There I also oversaw the development of a simulation engine for what-if scenarios, which successfully predicted the savings obtained later.
+I have **lead a team of 5 data scientists** in a successful branch cash management proof of concept for a major Turkish bank, leading to **savings of more than 30%**.
+There I also oversaw the development of **a simulation engine for what-if scenarios**, which successfully predicted the savings obtained later.

-I have also conducted statistical learning on high dimensional financial and business data sets: e.g.  behavior oriented dimensionality reduction on bank customer interaction data, Bayesian modeling of customer call success for a bank's call center, and employee churn prediction for a high turnover business.
+I have also conducted **statistical learning on high dimensional financial and business data sets**: e.g.  behavior oriented dimensionality reduction on bank customer interaction data, Bayesian modeling of customer call success for a bank's call center, and employee churn prediction for a high turnover business.

 ## Background in behavioral and cognitive science

+I have also extensive experience with experiment design and statistical inference in behavioral science.
+In my master's research I conducted on an experimental

 Images courtesy of BAM Research Group.